748.7 Bridge Deck and Bridge End Drainage

 748.7.6 Drain Basins

 All bridge approach slabs will have curbs to direct the drainage away from the bridge wings.
-Bridge approach slabs on major roads will use a 4” Type A curb for the full length of the slab and in accordance with the standard plans.
-Approach slabs on minor roads will use either a 4” Type A curb or a 4” Type S curb for a partial length of 5’-6” along either the concrete or asphalt slab respectively.
+Bridge approach slabs on major routes will use a 4” Type A curb for the full length of the slab and in accordance with the standard plans.
+Approach slabs on minor and low volume routes will use either a 4” Type A curb or a 4” Type S curb for a partial length of 5’-6” along either the concrete or asphalt slab respectively.

 748.7.8 Sideslope Drainage Provisions